manzt/anywidget/paper/paper.md

 # Statement of need

 Computational notebooks are the preferred environment for interactive computing and data analysis.
-Their popularity has spurred the development of interactive visual analytics systems that integrate seamlessly within these environments [@Wang2024].
-The Jupyter project [@Kluyver2016; @Perez2007; @Granger2021] has fostered an ecosystem for writing, executing, and sharing computational notebooks, including tools for converting them into formats like books [@JupyterBook; @JupyterBookMyst], presentation slides [@nbconvert;
+These platforms provide an interface where users can write, execute, and interact with code and data in real-time.
+Notebooks connect an interactive front end (typically a web browser) to an external system that runs the code, combining prose, executable snippets, and media.
+The widespread adoption of notebooks has driven the development of tools for integrating interactive visualizations within these environments [@Wang2024].
+The Jupyter project [@Kluyver2016; @Perez2007; @Granger2021] has become synonymous with computational notebooks, largely due to its widespread success in fostering an extensive ecosystem of community tools (e.g., for producing books [@JupyterBook; @JupyterBookMyst], presentation slides [@nbconvert; @Wang2023], and dashboards [@voila]).

-@Wang2023], and dashboards [@voila].
-However, approaches for authoring interactive notebook visualizations vary widely in features and platform compatibility [@Wang2024], resulting in diverse yet incompatible systems.
+Approaches for authoring interactive visualizations across notebook platforms, including Jupyter, vary widely [@Wang2024].
+This inconsistency has led to fragmented methods for creating and distributing custom visualizations and interactive components, hindering the development of a composable solutions.
-This inconsistency hinders composition and reuse of interactive visualizations in notebooks, fostering platform-specific, monolithic integrations instead of reusable, modular components that fit various analysis workflows.
+The Jupyter Widgets system shows unique potential for aligning interactive visualization systems with the broader notebook ecosystem.
+However, the complexity and error-prone nature of authoring custom widgets has limited their adoption by the visualization community.
+Widget development is hindered by the need to integrate front-end code across diverse environments, fragmented distribution models, and a cumbersome development experience [@scipy].

-No authoring approach aligns interactive visualization systems with the broader notebook ecosystem, except for Jupyter Widgets, which show potential due to their modularity, wide platform support, and advanced features.
-However, the complexity and error-prone nature of authoring custom Jupyter Widgets have limited their adoption by the visualization community, leading authors to create or resort to alternative methods.
-A universal protocol is needed to simplify authorship and support a distributed collection of pluggable interactive visualizations across computational notebooks.
+Moreover, Jupyter Widgets are Jupyter-specific, with the widest support limited to Python kernels, leaving gaps in addressing new and alternative interactive computing environments.
+A universal protocol is needed to simplify authorship and support an ecosystem of pluggable interactive widgets.

 # Overview